reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 PersonDTO convert(BasicUser user, Education education, Address address, Employment employment);
 ```

-If you see the implementation class after compiling/building the application we would see that a new mapper `educationToEducationDTO()` is added along side other mappers:
+If we see the implementation class after compiling/building the application we would see that a new mapper `educationToEducationDTO()` is added along side other mappers:

 ```java
 @Generated(